The Oakdale indie cinema scene

 For a city of its scale, Oakdale sustains a distinctive independent and art-house exhibition culture.
 Our directory currently lists 2 such cinemas in the metro area, accounting for 37 screens of programming in any given week.
 That slate ranges from foreign-language premieres and Sundance acquisitions to documentary engagements, repertory revivals, festival residencies, and one-off director Q&As.

-The 2 cinemas above are currently programming 14 distinct films in our catalog this week.
-The most-booked titles in Oakdale are:
+The 2 cinemas above are associated with 14 distinct films in our seasonal catalog.
+The most-featured titles in Oakdale are:

 - Pi (1998) — Darren Aronofsky, Drama.